Two Stage Shoelace Knot

 The theory behind this knot is that the two loops are each created and secured in separate, distinct stages.
 This means that it also needs to be untied in two stages, making it slightly more secure.
 In the event that the ends are accidentally pulled, it's likely that only the latter of the two stages will come undone, leaving the knot half tied.

-The first “stage” will therefore been made differently.
+Doing this will have formed the first “stage” differently.
 Rather than starting with a loop and ending with a loose end, it starts with a loose end and ends with a loop.
-This leads to four possible variations:

-- Method A for the first stage and Method B for the second stage.
+- Method 1 for the 1st stage and method 2 for the 2nd stage;

-- Method B for the first stage and Method A for the second stage.
+- Method 2 for the 1st stage and method 1 for the 2nd stage;

 Each of those four variations would look and perform slightly differently.
-That said, the whole concept of this knot is that the two stages are done separately, regardless of the specific technique used to complete each stage.
-The four variations are thus equivalent.
+That said, each of them is still an equivalent Two Stage Shoelace Knot.
+The concept of this knot is that the two stages are done separately – regardless of the technique used for each stage.
+I'm not likely to ever go to the effort of creating separate diagrams and instructions for every variation.

 Rate This Shoelace Knot